sul-dlss/DeveloperPlaybook/best-practices/releasing_gems.md

 In our `Rakefile`, bundler adds the `build`, `install` and `release` Rake tasks.
 These tasks make it easy to build gem releases, consistently tag the gem release in git, and push the gem to rubygems.org.

+## Team ownership of gems

-## Adding the DLSS service account as a gem owner
+### Adding the DLSS service account as a gem owner

+**NOTE**: Not sure if this is a relevant practice anymore.
+Leaving here for discussion.

 In order for all of us to maintain and release our gems, we add a DLSS service account as a gem owner: